What I learned volunteering in prison for 6 months

 - The biggest pain they feel is that their families and society have forgotten about them.
 I hear over and over, “My family wrote me off when I went to prison”, “None of my letters are returned”, “My son hasn’t spoken to me in 30 years”.
 Ostracism is the worst thing humans can endure, and prison often means permanent loss of family and friends.

 - Rehabilitation does not consist of helping people realize they did something bad.
 They usually already know that.
 It consists of helping them learn better ways of coping with their life, better decision making, impulse control, anger management, interpersonal skills—basically, missing or under-developed life skills.
 People do not end up in prison because they are “bad”.
 They end up in prison because they did not grow up fully or well.
 They are wounded or neglected kids in grown-up bodies with grown-up toys (i.e. guns and drugs).
-They need education and good modelling, not punishment.
+They need education and good modeling, not punishment.

 A typical day